Neil-Brown/tkScribe/README.md

 * What did you do?
 * What did you expect to happen?
 * What actually happened?
-* What versions of Pillow and Python are you using?
+* What versions Python are you using?